 “World Heritage is our legacy from the past, what we live with today, and what we pass on to future generations.
 What makes the concept of World Heritage exceptional is its universal application.
 World Heritage Sites belong to all the peoples of the world, irrespective of the territory on which they are located.”

-Stonehenge World Heritage Site
+Stonehenge, Avebury and Associated Sites World Heritage Site

-In 1986, Stonehenge was designated by UNESCO, together with Avebury, as the “Stonehenge, Avebury and Associated Sites World Heritage Site”.
-The description of the World Heritage Site (WHS) includes a Statement of Outstanding Universal Value which explains why the WHS is considered to be of such importance to mankind.
+In 1986, Stonehenge was designated by UNESCO, together with Avebury and Associated Sites such as Silbury and West Kennet Long Barrow known as the “Stonehenge, Avebury and Associated Sites World Heritage Site”.
+The description of the World Heritage Site (WHS) includes a Statement of Outstanding Universal Value (OUV) which explains why the WHS is considered to be of such importance to mankind.

 “Each State Party to this Convention recognizes that the duty of ensuring the identification, protection, conservation, presentation and transmission to future generations of the cultural and natural heritage referred to in Articles 1 and 2 and situated on its territory, belongs primarily to that State.
 It will do all it can to this end, to the utmost of its own resources and, where appropriate, with any international assistance and co-operation, in particular, financial, artistic, scientific and technical, which it may be able to obtain.”

 UNESCO requires State Parties to the Convention to produce management plans for their WHSs.
 Until 2015, Stonehenge and Avebury had separate management plans but a joint management plan for the whole WHS has been published.
 The new Management Plan includes a set of maps showing different aspects and characteristics of the WHS.